 NEW STUDY PERMIT GUIDELINES

-As of January 2024, the Canadian Government has introduced a cap on the number of study permits that will be issued over the next two years to international students.
-This has been a response to the issues being faced by international students due to a housing shortage in many cities and the lack of employment opportunities due to the surge in international student enrollments since the Covid pandemic.
-The Immigration Minister announced that 364,000 study permits will be approved for 2024.
-The aim of the cap is to balance the number of incoming students with the capacity of Canadian institutions to ensure that the educational experience remains exceptional.
-As a secondary step, the focus will shift to managing resources more effectively, providing quality education and maintaining the infrastructure to support international students.
+Since January 2024, the Canadian Government has introduced a cap on the number of study permits that are issued to international students.
+This study cap was for 2024 & 2025.
+This was a response to the issues being faced by international students due to a housing shortage in many cities and the lack of employment opportunities due to the surge in international student enrollments since the Covid pandemic.

-Expected Study Permit Applications: 606,000
+Expected Study Permit Applications: 437,000

 In April 2024, the Canadian Government announced the allocation of study permit applications that would be allowed from each province.
 Each province would be required to ensure that the allocations are not exceeded.
 The allocations have been decided on the basis of the population size of the province.
 Based on the number of study permits issued in the last few years, it has been assumed that 60% of the applications for study permit will be approved.